FutureDaysSoftware/SwarmBuilder/README.md

 command line (with the `--token` argument), the one given on the command line will be used instead of the one in your config file.

+**LetsEncrypt**

+The only configuration needed to get LetsEncrypt up and running is to update your email address in the `containers/traefik.toml` file under the `[acme]` section heading.
+Then, certificates will automatically be requested when a new **stack** is deployed that includes the necessary traefik labels in its `docker-compose.yml` file.
+For example:

+    # docker-compose.yml for a website that will be included in traefik's reverse-proxy
+    version: '3'

+    services:
+      web:
+        image: futuredays/alleganwizard
+        build: .
+        depends_on:
+          - postgres
+        deploy:
+            replicas: 1
+            labels:
+                - "traefik.enable=true"
+                - "traefik.backend=web"
+                - "traefik.frontend.rule=Host:mydomain.com"
+                - "traefik.port=80"
+                - "traefik.docker.network=http-proxy"
+    networks:
+      default:
+        external:
+          name: http-proxy

 **Adding swarmbuilder to your path**

 An install-script is included that will symlink the swarmbuilder.sh script into your `~/bin/` folder